 The purpose of informal consultation is to clarify what constitutes sexual harassment, to provide guidance and information on administrative procedures, and to resolve inadvertent cases of harassment.
-A request for informal consultation should be directed to either the student's principal, the assistant superintendent for administration assistant principal, guidance counselor, or appropriate executive director, or one of the district's sexual harassment consultants, appointed by the superintendent.
-The names of the sexual harassment consultants will be available at each school and will be posted in the district personnel office.
+A request for informal consultation should be directed to either the student's principal, the assistant principal, guidance counselor, or appropriate executive director.
 The individual who receives the request for informal consultation must inform the complainant about the options available under the policy.
 Anyone else receiving a complaint should encourage the complainant(s) to request an informal consultation or should notify one of the designated individuals directly.